top of page

 Tardiness, space, and the farming community's confidence will not be considered insurmountable challenges.

-Many abandoned areas over the decades remain idle to this day without benefit, just checking the views and common sense.
+Many abandoned areas over the decades remain idle without benefit, just checking the views and common sense.

-There is still a lot of free space in the farmers' plantations, the suburbs of smallholders' houses, and the conscious that are not correctly filled and beneficial.
+There is still a lot of free space in the farmers' plantations, the suburbs of smallholders' houses, and the land used correctly and beneficially.

 Our farmers must get information and sufficient exposure as to where the spice farmers in Sumatra, Indonesia, who became spice farmers with the concept of 'ant colony,' manage to produce tens of thousands of tons of spices every year that contribute excellent value to the well-being of farmers, the environment, and the income of the country.